 The Regeneron project is an expansion of its “Parcel D” project originally proposed in 2015 as a building not to exceed 192,000 square feet that secured Westchester IDA approval, but never moved forward.

 The amended incentives application with the IDA approved this morning calls for the construction of a new two-story, 207,940-square-foot building, along with a parking structure and other infrastructure that will increase the development cost of the original project (including equipment) by approximately $331 million to $480 million.

 Regeneron estimates that construction costs will total $310 million, design costs $21.7 million and FF&E (furniture, fixtures and equipment) $148.9 million.
 The cost of the original project in 2015 was estimated at $150 million.

 The new building will primarily house Regeneron’s pre-clinical manufacturing and process development operations.

-At the Westchester County IDA’s July 22 meeting, Regeneron Pharmaceuticals representatives told members agency that it expects to come before the agency “very shortly” with another major new development project in the Town of Greenburgh.
+At the Westchester County IDA’s July 22 meeting, Regeneron Pharmaceuticals representatives told the agency that it expects to come before the IDA “very shortly” with another major new development project in the Town of Greenburgh.